William Robertson (urban missionary): Life

 He was born in Eyemouth, Scotland on 28 July 1805 the third son of Margaret Jameson of Alloa (1769–1805) one William Robert Robertson (1761–1833), a corn merchant in Eyemouth.
 His mother died a few days after his birth.
 He was christened on 10 August, a week after her death, and was then apparently sent to live with his mother's family in Alloa where he was then raised.

 Robertson studied divinity at the University of Edinburgh and was licensed to preach in the Church of Scotland by the Presbytery of Chirnside in June 1828.
 His first ordination was as minister of Muckhart in July 1831 but translated to Logie Kirk near Bridge of Allan after a few months, in January 1832, replacing Rev Robert Clason.
 Immediately after the Disruption of 1843 he moved to Edinburgh and began a much more critical role in the overall structure of the Church of Scotland.
 This combined the dual role of minister of New Greyfriars in place of James Julius Wood (who had joined the Free Church) and (from 1845) Convenor of the Church of Scotland Committee on Correspondence with Foreign Churches.

 When he moved to Edinburgh he initially lived at 12 Drummond Place in the New Town.
-It is important to note that Greyfriars Kirk was split into two halves at this time: Robertson ministering to the New Greyfriars in the west; Rev Thomas Guthrie ministering to the Old Greyfriars in the east.
+Greyfriars Kirk was split into two halves at this time: Robertson ministering to the New Greyfriars in the west; Rev Thomas Guthrie ministering to the Old Greyfriars in the east.
 Unlike the quiet town of either Eyemouth or Alloa, or the rural parishes of Muckhart or Logie, Robertson was immediately shocked by the widespread poverty in Edinburgh, and the high number of adults and children who attended neither school nor church.
 He set himself the task of addressing this.